openziti/ziti-doc/docfx_project/ziti/quickstarts/hsm/softhsm.md

 * [SoftHSMv2](https://www.opendnssec.org/softhsm/) is downloaded and installed in a known location
 * [OpenSC](https://github.com/OpenSC/OpenSC/wiki) is installed and `pkcs11-tool` is either on the PATH or at a known location
+* ziti, ziti-tunnel, ziti-enroller are all on the path.

 ## Let's Do This - SoftHSMv2